gjcooper/VAULT/01_articles/acikgoz2020adding.md

 ### High Level Overview

-A test of hypotheses that context effects decision strategies in the setting of candidates assessing job offers.
-The researcher tested different job offer evaulations dependant on whether the job offer was presented by itself, with another offer as a comparison (joint offer of
+A test of hypotheses that context effects [[decision strategies]] in the setting of candidates assessing job offers.
+The researcher tested different job offer evaluations dependant on whether the job offer was presented by itself, with another offer as a comparison (joint offer of
 2) and when presented as a set of three (where the third offer could not be selected - but influenced the probability of selection between the